-• Operating lease agreement with Dominion Property Holdings, Inc. The Parent Company leases its head office space from Dominion Property Holdings, Inc. with a monthly rental of \$3,688 for a period of three years, commencing on August 16, 2016 to August 15, 2018 renewable by mutual agreement by both parties.
+Operating lease agreement with Dominion Property Holdings, Inc. The Parent Company leases its head office space from Dominion Property Holdings, Inc. with a monthly rental of \$3,688 for a period of three years, commencing on August 16, 2016 to August 15, 2018 renewable by mutual agreement by both parties.

-- Operating lease agreement with Piadi Multipurpose Cooperative.
-The Group has a one-year lease agreement with Piadi Multipurpose Cooperative, a third party, for the lease of the warehouse building expiring on August 31, 2016.
-The lease agreement provides the following: - a.
+Operating lease agreement with Piadi Multipurpose Cooperative.
+BGB has a one-year lease agreement with Piadi Multipurpose Cooperative for the lease of the warehouse building expiring on August 31, 2016.
+The lease agreement provides the following:

+- a.
 The said lease is renewable at the sole option of the lessor provided that the lessee shall occupy the premises on a month-to-month basis. - b.
-Fixed monthly rent in the amount of \$426 plus 12% VAT or a total of \$477. - Operating lease agreement with New Zealand Guardian Trust Company Limited.
-The Group entered into a lease agreement with New Zealand Guardian Trust Company Limited for premises located at 6 Pope Street, with an annual rental payment of \$43,291 for 15 years beginning June 1, 2012 until May 30, 2017.
-The agreement has four renewable dates being December 1, 2014, June 1, 2017, June 1, 2022 and December 1, 2024. - Operating lease agreement with a former shareholder.
-The Group leases its office and manufacturing space from an entity that is controlled by its former shareholder with a monthly rental of \$17,900, plus an amount to cover the Group's portion of taxes and operating costs, until May 31, 2020.
+Fixed monthly rent in the amount of \$426 plus 12% VAT or a total of \$477.

+Operating lease agreement with New Zealand Guardian Trust Company Limited.
+Akaroa entered into a lease agreement with New Zealand Guardian Trust Company Limited for premises located at 6 Pope Street, with an annual rental payment of \$43,291 for 15 years beginning June 1, 2012 until May 30, 2027.
+The agreement has four renewable dates being December 1, 2014, June 1, 2017, June 1, 2022 and December 1, 2024.

+Operating lease agreement with a former shareholder.
+Spence leases its office and manufacturing space from an entity that is controlled by its former shareholder under an operating lease that expires May 31, 2020.
+Per the lease agreement, after five years the yearly rent amount is to be adjusted to fair market value.
+During 2016, Spence reached an agreement with the lessor on a new yearly rent amount of \$91,000, payable each month in the amount of \$7,583, plus an amount to cover its portion of taxes and operating costs.
+The agreed-upon rent amount was retroactively applied to rent paid starting in August of 2015, resulting in excess rent paid.
+The excess rent is due in one lump sum payment from the lessor.
+At December 31, 2016, \$110,702 was included in other current assets as the amount due from the lessor.

-Total rent expense charged under "Cost of goods sold" amounted to \$0.21 million in 2016 (\$0.55 million in 2015) (see Note 20).
+Total rent expense charged under "Cost of goods sold" amounted to \$0.17 million in 2017 (\$0.23 million in 2016) (see Note 19).

-Total rent expense charged under "Selling and distribution expenses" amounted to \$0.03 million in 2016 (\$0.10 million in 2015) (see Note 21).
+Total rent expense charged under "Selling and administrative expenses" amounted to \$.07 million and \$0.03 million in 2017 and 2016, respectively (see Note 20).